williamboxhall/tcp-sockets/README.md

 The looping threads will block on socket IO operations `ServerSocket.accept()` and `ServerSocket.getInputStream().read()` instead of the unneeded processing for spinlock-style polling on resources.

+##### Code quality

+The code was written closely following the Clean Code (Uncle Bob) / Effective Java (Josh Bloch) idioms.

+It also borrows some functional idioms from functional programming languages as well as the Guava framework for java.
+See `Consumer.java` to match `java.util.function.Consumer` coming in Java 8 as part of `JSR-335`.
+These idioms allow much greater decoupling and composeability.

+It also follows the Domain Driven Design principles, split in to four 1-way dependency tiers:
+`Presentation->Service->Domain->Infrastructure`.

+1. **Presentation** is just app-entry (`public static void main(String[] args)`) and command-line handling
+2. **Service** is an orchestration tier orchestrating rich domain objects and handling transport-layer concerns (working with sockets)
+3. **Domain** is where all the domain concepts and rich behaviour/rules live.
+Here you will find the business rules for deciding which `User`s should receive which `Event`s according to their `EventType` and content
+4. **Infrastructure** is just generic stuff you could find in any project